zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jonah seems to think that women are attracted to hi m.
 That’s why he says, “Chicks dig me.”
 “Last week alone, I . . .”
 He begi ns to tell Becca something but Becca interrupts him.
 She says, “Really, I think I’ ll take a pass on the play-by- play.”
 “To take a pass (pass) on” something is to c hoose not to do something or not to receive something.
 Someone may offer you, I don’t know, a piece of pie, and you are trying to lose weight.
 So you say, “I t hink I’ll take a pass on the piece of pie, but thank you.”
 You are declining to have it.
 You are choosing not to have it.

 Becca wants to “take a pass on the play-by-play.” “ Play-by-play” is a detailed description of what happens – or in this case, of w hat happened.
 “Play-by-play” is a phrase that comes from the world of sports, when you are watching or listening to a sporting event.
-The person who is announcing t he game, who is talking about the game, will usually tell you exactly what is happening.
+The person who is announcing the game, who is talking about the game, will usually tell you exactly what is happening.
 This is especially true if you are listening on the radio.
 In order to  understand what is happening in the game, the person who is announcing the game giv es you the “play-by-play” – exactly what is happening at every moment in the ga me.

 Jonah says, “See that woman over there?
 Watch me pu t the moves on her.”
 “To put the moves (moves) on” a person means to flirt w ith that person, to try to get